wcm-io-caravan/caravan-commons/httpasyncclient/src/site/markdown/index.md

 * Supports configuration of timeouts, max. connections, proxy and proxy authentication
 * Supports mutual authentication with SSL client certificates
 * The configuration mechanisms are shared with [Commons HTTP Client](https://caravan.wcm.io/commons/httpclient/)
+* Also compatible with Adobe Experience Manager (AEM 6.3-6.5, AEMaaCS)

 This OSGi Bundle depends on further bundles (or higher versions):